GrowHax/Hanamuke/「HANAMUKEのドキュメンテーション」EXTERNAL.md

 ```lua
 GetTiles()
 ```
-Logs all blocks in the world
+Logs all blocks in the world.
 ```lua
 -- Example Usage:
 local tiles = GetTiles()